Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Conclusions

 \acknowledgments

-This work is supported by the SMEC Scientific Research Innovation Project (2023ZKZD55); the Science and Technology Commission of Shanghai Municipality (22ZR1444600); the NYU Shanghai Boost Fund; the China Foreign Experts Program (G2021013002L); the NYU-ECNU Institute of Physics at NYU Shanghai; the NYU Shanghai Major-Grants Seed Fund; and Tamkeen under the NYU Abu Dhabi Research Institute grant CG008.
+This work is supported by the SMEC Scientific Research Innovation Project (2023ZKZD55); the National Natural Science Foundation of China (92576102); the Science and Technology Commission of Shanghai Municipality (22ZR1444600); the NYU Shanghai Boost Fund; the China Foreign Experts Program (G2021013002L); the NYU-ECNU Institute of Physics at NYU Shanghai; the NYU Shanghai Major-Grants Seed Fund; and Tamkeen under the NYU Abu Dhabi Research Institute grant CG008.